Best Practices

 Notable example from Puerto Rico:

 LIHWAP’s income eligibility requirements align with several existing low-income programs, such as LIHEAP, TANF, and SNAP.
-The Puerto Rico Departamento de la Familia, the LIHWAP grant recipient, also administers the Nutrition Assistance Program (NAP)[37] , which also has the same income requirements as LIHWAP.
+The Puerto Rico Departamento de la Familia was a LIHWAP grant recipient that also administers the Nutrition Assistance Program (NAP)[30], which also has the same income requirements as LIHWAP.

-- Streamlined application: If a household receives these benefits, they are automatically income eligible for LIHWAP.
+- Puerto Rico used data matching to streamline their application process.
+If a household received NAP, they were automatically income eligible for LIHWAP.

 - Puerto Rico used data matching to identify NAP recipients with past due bills, automatically paying LIHWAP benefits to the water provider.